tunmsk/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 8.40.0-dev4 =
+= 8.40.0-dev5 =

-(2017/02/21) Fixed an NgfbSchema method to provide correct JSON-LD syntax for Schema extensions.
-Refactored an NgfbMeta method to get custom field names from the config array.
+(2017/02/22) Added new product options for Availability, Price, and Currency in the Social Settings metabox.
+Fixed a NgfbSchema method to provide correct JSON-LD syntax for Schema extensions.

 = 8.39.9-1 =